¡Allá tú!: 2023–present

 The second season was a daily format, akin to the original version, airing Monday thru Thursday (later Monday thru Wednesday) each week.
 As a result of the change in format, one contestant was featured each episode, and the top prize was lowered to €150,000.
 Additionally, the prizes for La comunidad de la suerte were cut in half to €15,000 for the first attempt and €5,000 for the second attempt.

-The currently airing third season features episodes recorded in 2024, and is the same format as the first season.
+The third season featured episodes recorded in 2024, and is the same format as the first season.

+The currently airing fourth season premiered on January 12, 2026, with Juanra Bonet taking over as the new host.
+It airs Monday to Friday (once aired every day).
+The gameplay is largely the same, with a few differences: